Sparse Recovery With Integrality Constraints: Numerical Experiments

 Next, we directly consider $\Prob{0}{[\0,\vones]_\R}$, which can be written as

 Note that solving~\eqref{eq:P0relax} is \NP-hard by the same arguments as used to prove Proposition~\ref{prop:complexity}.

-Using the same $512 \times 1024$ matrix and instances as shown in Table~\ref{tab:prob}, it turns out that for all instances the (integral) solution $\tilde{\x}$ used to generate~$\b$ is recovered.
+Using the same $64 \times 256$ matrix and instances as shown in Table~\ref{tab:prob}, it is possible to solve the instances with $s = 8$, $16$, $24$, $32$, $40$, $48$ (and $s = 216$, $224$, $232$, $240$, $248$, $256$) within four hours.
+In all these cases, the (integral) solution $\tilde{\x}$ used to generate~$\b$ is recovered.
 This shows that adding bounds on the variables can result in quite strong (individual) recovery guarantees, even if no integrality requirements are imposed.
+For the binary $64 \times 256$ matrix from above, one can solve $s = 8$, $16$, $24$, $32$, $224$, $232$, $240$, $248$, $256$ with the same conclusions.

-In conclusion, the computations in this section do not show a difference in the recovery properties between $X = [\0,\vones]_\Z$ and $X = [\0,\vones]_\R$.
-Nevertheless, importantly, this is clearly not true in general, as shown by Example~\ref{ex:binaryIntVSCont} earlier---there, the given solutions are also $\ell_0$-minimizers of the respective problems and the constraint $\x\leq\vones$ can be added since it is already implied by the data and nonnegativity.
+Summarizing, the computations in this section do not show a difference in the recovery properties between $X = [\0,\vones]_\Z$ and $X = [\0,\vones]_\R$.
+Nevertheless, the solution performance might be different.
+Moreover, this property does not hold in general, as shown by Example~\ref{ex:binaryIntVSCont} earlier---there, the given solutions are also $\ell_0$-minimizers of the respective problems and the constraint $\x\leq\vones$ can be added, since it is already implied by the data and nonnegativity.